Subin-Vidhu/2024/Machine_Learning_Specialization/Unsupervised-learning-recommenders-reinforcement-learning/Readme.md

         - Assign each data point to the nearest cluster center.

-        - Recompute the cluster centers.
+        - Recompute the cluster centers to the mean of all points.

             ![alt text](image-2.png)